Francesc-Muyas/RnaMosaicMutationFinder/README.md

 Somatic variant calling tools for RNAseq data

 RnaMosaicMutationFinder provides a workflow and individual custom scripts to perform somatic variant calling in RNA-seq data.
-As observed in the workflow figure, the workflow is divided in 4 parts:
+This workflow is divided in 4 parts:

 * Step 1.
 Single sample somatic variant calling.
 * Step 2.
 Re-genotyping variant sites in all samples.